Breaking Down The Stereotypes Of Old Age

 Reality: CREATIVITY HAS NO EXPIRATION DATE.

 Age is no barrier to creativity.
 But you probably already knew that.
 Coming from the famed generation known for super long electric guitar solos and psychedelic art, seniors are no strangers to creative expression.
 Norman Mailer, famous writer, was still producing his craft when he had no teeth left and was walking with two canes.
 Marilee Shapiro (artist) was still posing for photos next to her new sculptures at age 101.
-According to The National Institute on Aging, seniors who participate in the arts experience improved memory, self-esteem, and cognitive functions.
+In a healthy brain, decline is not a given thing.
+According to science, we are hardwired for creativity for as long as we stay at it.
 (So keep those paint brushes wet.)

 dual photo of a younger man doing his hair and an older man pondering